-Our school has the following committees that allow parents to be involved in our school planning and development of programs for English Learners.
+Our school has the following committees that allow parents to be involved in our school planning and development of programs for Multilingual Learners.
 We have a parent/family engagement committee and an advisory committee.
 The parent/family engagement committee meets to discuss events that will be offered for families each school year.
-The advisory council is a committee made up of parents, bilingual staff and one teacher.
-This council meets with parents at parent meetings and at Parent education sessions to explain the role of the committee and to invite parents to contact the committee if they have concerns they want to discuss with a committee before bringing concerns to administration.
+The advisory council is a committee made up of parents, bilingual staff, and one teacher.
+This council meets with parents at parent meetings and at parent education sessions to explain the role of the committee and to invite parents to contact the committee if they have concerns they want to discuss with the committee before bringing concerns to administration.

-In November each year, parents are invited to attend the annual World's best work force meeting to discuss plans in the area of academic achievement for the upcoming school year.
+In November each year, parents are invited to attend the annual World's Best Workforce meeting to discuss plans in the area of academic achievement for the upcoming school year.

-In May, all parents are invited to our annual meeting to be involved in our school board election process and to hear
+In May, all parents are invited to our annual meeting to be involved in our school board election process and to hear updates about SCMSA.

-During fall parent conferences, a satisfaction survey is given to find out how parents feel the school is doing in areas of school climate.
+During Fall parent-teacher conferences, a satisfaction survey is given to find out how parents feel the school is doing in areas of school climate.

-During spring parent conferences, a survey is conducted to address the following topics;

-- Identify barriers and the needs of parents and family members that prevent or hinder them from participating in their child's education.
-This is especially important for the parents that are economically disadvantaged, disabled, limited English proficiency or any racial or ethnic minority. - The survey will also identify what training and information the parents and family members need in order to adequately assist the learning of their children in the home environment. - The last component is to identify barriers that exist hindering the parents in communicating with teachers and school staff. - Identify strategies to support school and family interactions.
+During Spring parent-teacher conferences, a survey is conducted to identify barriers and the needs of parents and family members that prevent or hinder them from participating in their child's education or in communication with teachers and school staff.
+This is especially important for any families that are economically disadvantaged, disabled, are a racial or ethnic minority or have limited English proficiency.
+The survey will also identify what training and information that parents and family members need in order to support their child(ren)'s education at home and identify strategies to support school-family interactions.

-The survey also asks questions of all parents having a child in the EL program as a way to assess how parents feel the program is helping their child grow in their reading, writing, listening and speaking ability.
+The survey also asks questions of any parent with a child in the ML program as a way to assess how parents feel the program is helping their child grow in their reading, writing, listening and speaking ability.

-The district's World's Best WorkForce (WBWF) committee shall pursue community support to accelerate the academic and native literacy and achievement of English learners with varied needs, from young children to adults.
-SCMSA World's Best Workforce plan addresses the needs of English Learners through Component 3: Closing the Achievement Gap among all groups and among the EL focus group.
+SCMSA's World's Best Workforce (WBWF) committee shall pursue community support to accelerate the academic and native literacy and achievement of Multilingual Learners with varied needs, from young children to adults.
+SCMSA World's Best Workforce plan addresses the needs of English Learners through Component 3: Closing the Achievement Gap among all groups and among the ML focus group.

-The primary planning, development and implementation of the EL program is done in a cooperative effort between the EL teachers, assessment director, instructional leaders, director and school board.
+The primary planning, development, and implementation of the ML program is done in a cooperative effort between the ML teachers, assessment director, instructional leaders, executive director, and the school board.
 The school board is composed of classroom teachers, parents, and community members.